Your brows have the power to frame your face, if you know how to do it right

 Pluck below your brow

-Working from the arch outwards, use a pair of slanted tweezers, like Sally Hansen Raise Some Brows Tweezers to remove hairs that fall below your brow.
-“The best time to pluck is after showering, when your skin is still soft,” advises Jean.
+Working from the arch outwards, use a pair of slanted eyebrow tweezers, like Manicare Ultimate Slant Tweezers, to remove hairs that fall below your brow (if you prefer wax over tweezers, follow the same method).
+“The best time to pluck is after showering, when your skin is still soft,” advises Amy Jean.
+Remember, when you’re plucking eyebrows it’s a good idea just to stop, look in the mirror and reassess how they look in between every few plucks – because we all know how easy it is to go overboard.

 Create the shape

 Taking the corner of your nose as a starting point, trace three imaginary lines: one straight up (this is where the inner brow should end); another that crosses your pupil (this will be the arch’s highest point); and one that goes past the outer corner of your eye to establish where your brow should finish.
-Using these lines are guides pluck away stray hairs.
-Remember fullness is the key, so don’t over do it; you just want to create a defined shape.
+Using these lines as a guide as to where you should pluck away stray hairs.
+Remember fullness is the key, so don’t overdo it; you want to create a defined shape, not to look like you just Google searched ‘how to draw eyebrows’.

 Fill in with a pencil

-Apply short, feathery strokes using a pencil, such as Benefit Instant Brow Pencil, to areas that are bare or thinning.
-Or, for a softer look, choose a powder, like Amy Jean Brow Couture Brow Velvet, that’s one to two shades darker than your hair colour.
+Apply short, feathery strokes using a pencil, such as Benefit Precisely, My Brow Eyebrow Pencil, to areas that are bare or thinning.
+For defined brows, you can also opt for an all-in-one pencil/wax/powder formula using an Hourglass eyebrow pencil, like the Arch Brow Sculpting Pencil.
+Or, for a softer look, choose a powder, like Amy Jean Luxe Brow Polish, that’s one to two shades darker than your hair colour.
+Need more tips on how to create a full brow?
+Check out more of our brow-filling tips here.

 Main image credit: Getty